 The first model on our list is the Agile methodology.
 Whether building from scratch or modifying an existing solution, this iterative approach involves a flexible and incremental model making it easier for larger teams to collaborate.
 The method works best for projects with unclear and changing requirements that require quick actions and frequent delivery.

 Since there are customer satisfaction checks for each part of the process, the final solution will likely appeal to users, and it is also easier to add additional features on demand.
-However, there are also certain downsides, like needing specialized resources, requiring more documentation, and sometimes dependency on customer reviews.
+However, there are also certain downsides, like needing specialised resources, requiring more documentation, and sometimes dependency on customer reviews.
 These examples can affect the development process.

 The waterfall model is sequentially structured, allowing the development process to move to a new phase only after the completion of the prior phase.
 This method makes the model suitable for projects with set requirements that will likely stay the same while the solution is being developed.